yoanmalie/d8-theming-guide/new-theming-layer/twig.md

 ### Advantages

 Compared to PHPTemplate, Twig offers some major advantages.
-Especially when it comes to secuirty.
+Especially when it comes to security.

 - Twig is more secure, due to the fact that only a number of tags can be used.
 In the previous PHPTemplate, it was possible for a template file to execute the following code: